Mapping the Drug War in New York

 What will it take to create a community-centered vision for a world without a War on Drugs?

-- Engaging advocates so that we are able to identify harmful public policies that reinforce the punitive nature of the drug war.
+- Engage advocates in dialogue in order to identify harmful public policies that reinforce the punitive nature of the drug war.

 - Create space for people who have been harmed by punitive drug policies, faced barriers to accessing resources because of drug use or a drug-related conviction, or lost a family member to overdose or incarceration.